kamranahmedse/developer-roadmap/src/data/roadmaps/frontend/content/react@SGDf_rbfmFSHlxI-Czzlz.md

 # React

-React is a JavaScript tool from Facebook for building UIs, especially for single-page apps.
-It lets you create reusable UI parts that update when data changes.
-React uses a virtual DOM for speed and has a one-way data flow.
-This component style makes code neat and reusable.
-React also works with tools like Redux for data management and React Native for mobile apps.
-It's popular because it's clear, fast, and has a big community.
+React is Facebook's JavaScript library for building user interfaces with reusable components.
+Uses virtual DOM for performance and one-way data flow.
+Features component-based architecture, works with Redux for state management and React Native for mobile.
+Popular for its clarity, speed, and ecosystem.

 Visit the following resources to learn more: